angular/angular/src/lib/select/select.md

 using the `<mat-select>` in multiple selection mode, its value will be a sorted list of all selected values rather than a single value.

+Using multiple selection with a native select element (`<select multiple>`) is discouraged inside `<mat-form-field>`, as the inline listbox appearance is inconsistent with other Material Design components.

 <!-- example(select-multiple) -->

 ### Customizing the trigger label

-If you want to display a custom trigger label inside a select, you can use the `<mat-select-trigger>` element.
+If you want to display a custom trigger label inside a `<mat-select>`, you can use the `<mat-select-trigger>` element.

 <!-- example(select-custom-trigger) -->